Starting a New Agentic Project

 # Verify tool is ready

-kubectl get tool weather-api
+kubectl get tool get-forecast

 # Check tool configuration

-kubectl describe tool weather-api
+kubectl describe tool get-forecast

 # Test tool endpoint